Skip to Main Content

 Whether you have federal or private student loans, you have options to lower your monthly payment if repaying the debt becomes a struggle.

 If you have federal loans, you can often reduce your monthly payment by changing your payment plan.
-Income-driven plans cap payments at a percentage of income and in some cases your payment could be as low as $0 a month.
+Income-driven plans cap payments at a percentage of income, and in some cases, your payment could be as low as $0 a month.
 Depending on your plan, any balance that remains after 20 or 25 years of repayment could be forgiven.

 The Department of Education also offers options to pause payments temporarily through either deferment or forbearance.
-This can bring your payment down to $0 on a temporary basis until you're able to get in a better situation to pay.
+This can bring your payment down to $0 on a temporary basis until you're able to get into a better situation to pay.
 Just remember that interest generally accrues still.

 If you have private student loans, you may also be able to refinance to lower your monthly payment.
 With a good credit score, you can potentially secure a lower interest rate that could significantly reduce the total amount you pay over the life of your loan.